Notes on Separation, Separation Anxiety, and How to Make Your Mornings Happier

 — Arrange play dates with other GAP children.
 It helps your child to form friendships with other GAP children and feel more a member of the group.
 Ask us if you would like to know who your child likes to play with (some children have preferred play partners, others change throughout the day).

 — Bring your child early so that there is enough time to settle in before the morning circle.
-We open the gates at 9:15am and usually start the morning circle at 9:40am.
+Arrive when we open the gates in the morning, as there will be time to settle in then, before we start the morning circle around 9:30am.

 — Be positive and reassuring that you believe that your child will have a good day.
 Don’t let your child know that you expect the drop off to be difficult (or let them overhear you say so).
 They might understand this as instructions on what you expect them to do.